kissmetrics/km-support/_posts/2012-10-19-power-report.md

 ## 2. Report Segments

 Report segments are the **rows** of the report.
-They usually provide the interesting ***comparisions*** you are looking for.
+They usually provide the interesting ***comparisons*** you are looking for.
 "How does X perform differently than Y?"
 "How did Week 1 compare to Week 2?"

 The Power Report is unique because: